 I shared Michael’s experience in one of my newsletter and got an overwhelming number of responses from people saying that had pretty much the same experience.
 So I thought I’d write an article about it, share some of the comments, and brainstorm about the problem.

 Why do large schools still teach French this way?
-Why are official tests so hard?
+Why are official French tests so hard?
 Here are some answers, thoughts, hypothesis… And tips to study French the smart way.

-1 – Why Teach French in French?
+Why Do French Language Schools Teach French in French?

 It’s been a long tradition to teach French in French to foreigners.
 I personally find this completely inappropriate, especially for beginners and low intermediate French students…